Risk management and internal control

 2. The financial reporting and information given to the management is reliable, sufficient, and timely.

-3. Applicable laws and regulations as well as the company’s internal instructions and ethical values are complied with at Asiakastieto.
+3. Applicable laws and regulations as well as the company’s internal instructions and ethical values are complied with at Enento.

 The company’s internal control contain the following structural elements: